ZafrinSyeda/Final-Year-University-Project/social-media-interface/README.md

 In order to run this interface, Node.js needs to be installed.

-To be able to view the interface and interact with it within a browser, this folder must be navigated to within a terminal, and the command 'npm build' followed by 'npm start' should be run.
+To be able to view the interface and interact with it within a browser, this folder must be navigated to within a terminal, and the command 'npm install' followed by 'npm start' should be run.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Once open a login page will be displayed, the username is 'UserA' and the password is 'password123' in order to login.